 With one single jerk of unimaginable integrity, the mechanical slabs that served as a door were forced open, giving me now light to look fully at the face of the enraged female just a breath away from me.
 Eye to eye, one showed surprise, the other showed anger, reversed from what should have been the natural order of things.
 She let out a hissing spat in my face.
 Not inclining that she literally spit in my face, but the electric air that was propelled at me was just as forceful an insulting gesture.
 I was then pushed back with such a great a force that if I had not un-seized the door, my arms could have been ripped right out of their sockets.
 This brutality had not been generated from her normal frail fleshy arms, oh no, but from the extra skeletal appendages that had sprouted under them.
 These muscle-less arms were strangely and blasphemy impossibly strong, something that just didn't make sense, as the brute force of a single push from those implements knocked the wind out of me, threw me against the wall, and crippled me in a stunned state.

 When I looked up weakly, she was towering over me in a looming way, growling low in her throat.
 All her claws, on hands and paws, gripped the entranceway, as if preparing for a major recoil.
 My mind screamed to fight, to stop her, but it felt like that I was being held in place by an unseen force, as though this Gorgon had turned me to stone in her wide-eyed gaze.
-She began breathing heavily, eyes glowing, then wings flared, spikes arched, and she took in a breath.
+She began breathing heavily, eyes glowing, then wings flared, spikes arched in preparation.
+She took in a breath.

 But the song of oblivion never played.
 All I heard was nothing, not even breathing from another.
 Confused, half thinking I was already dead, I reopened my eyes.
 FET stood as she had before, only she was holding her lower face with her normal hands, regarding a state of shock, her eyes now wide in the same confusion as mine, her sclera having lost their evil shadow black and had now returned to the milky color holding feline yellow.
 She was staring at the space above me, a look of absolute horror etched on her face, as well as the look that she had barely missed doing something terribly wrong, like someone who had been playing chicken with a train on a dare and realized how stupid it was just in time to get out of the way of the steaming locomotive.